-For evaluation of properties in potential historic districts, the qualified professional shall consult with VDHP for guidance on what additional information and materials the professional may need to provide.
+Potential Historic Districts: For properties located within potential historic districts, the qualified professional shall consult with VDHP to determine what additional information and documentation materials are required.

-Documentation: The qualified professional shall submit the evaluation documentation to VDHP.
-For eligible buildings or structures not included in the Vermont Historic Sites and Structures Survey, the documentation shall include a completed Survey form and digital photograph.
-VDHP may specify an alternative documentation format.
+Documentation Standards: The qualified professional shall submit all evaluation documentation to VDHP.
+For eligible buildings or structures omitted from the Vermont Historic Sites and Structures Survey (now known as the Vermont Architectural Inventory [VARI]), the submittal must include a completed VARI form and digital photograph.
+VDHP may authorize or specify an alternative documentation format.

-Identifying and evaluating archaeological resources.
+Identifying and Evaluating Archaeological Resources

+For non-exempt projects involving ground disturbance, the identification and evaluation of archaeological resources must proceed as follows:

-a.
-Projects involving ground-disturbing activities that are not listed as exempt activities in Appendix A and were determined to have a potential for archaeological historic properties
+Professional Review and Ground Disturbance Criteria: A qualified archaeological professional must review and approve any project involving ground-disturbing activities that is not exempt under Appendix A and is flagged on the PRF as having potential to affect archaeological historic properties.

-to be affected in the Preliminary Review Form, must be reviewed and approved by a qualified archaeological professional.
-Ground disturbing activities include, but are not limited to:
+Included Activities: Ground disturbance includes, but is not limited to:

-new construction;
+new construction.

-construction of roads and parking lots;
+construction of roads and parking lots.

-land clearance and tree cutting in preparation for construction;
+land clearance and tree cutting in preparation for construction.

-excavation for footings and foundations; and
+excavation for footings and foundations.

-installation or replacement of sewer, water, storm drains, electrical, gas, leach lines, and septic tanks, unless included in Appendix A, exempt activities.
+installation or replacement of utility lines (sewer, water, storm drains, electric, gas, leach lines, and septic tanks).

-Notwithstanding the above, and in accord with the Council’s Policy Statement on Affordable Housing and Historic Preservation, archaeological investigations are not required for affordable housing projects limited to rehabilitation and requiring minimal ground disturbance, which is generally defined as covering an area no more than 10 by 10 feet and no deeper than 6 inches.
+Affordable Housing Exemption: Pursuant to the Council’s “Policy Statement on Housing and Historic Preservation,” archaeological investigations are not required for affordable housing rehabilitation projects requiring minimal ground disturbance.
+Minimal ground disturbance is defined as an area no larger than 10 by 10 feet and no deeper than 6 inches

-Identification and evaluation of archaeological resources must be carried out by the Recipient through the use of a qualified archaeological professional as early as possible during project planning.
-The qualified professional and the Recipient shall consult with VDHP and any federally recognized tribes that may attach religious and cultural significance to historic properties that may be affected by the project throughout this process.
+Early Consultation: The Recipient shall retain a qualified archaeological professional as early as possible during project planning.
+The professional and the Recipient shall consult throughout this process with VDHP and any federally recognized tribes that attach religious and cultural significance to historic properties within the project area.

-c.
-It is desirable and most cost effective at any stage of study outlined in d, e, and f (below) to avoid sites through appropriate conditions placed on the project design and construction specifications.
-Such conditions to preserve the site will be negotiated between the Recipient and the qualified professional.
-The Advisory Council’s “Recommended Approach for Consultation on Recovery of Significant Information from Archaeological Sites” (1999 or most recent version) shall be followed (Appendix C).
+Site Avoidance and Preservation: To maximize cost-effectiveness, the Recipient and the qualified professional should prioritize avoiding archaeological sites through project design and construction specifications.
+Site preservation conditions must be negotiated between the Recipient and the qualified professional in accordance with the Council’s “Recommended Approach for Consultation on Recovery of Significant Information from Archaeological Sites” (Appendix C).

 Archaeological Resources Assessment (ARA): If the PRF background review identifies potential archaeological sites within the project area, VDHP shall recommend that the Recipient retain a qualified archaeological professional to conduct an ARA.

 Purpose: The ARA identifies past ground disturbances, areas likely to contain sites, and potential planning issues.

 Procedural Path: If VDHP determines sufficient information exists to bypass the ARA, or if archaeologically sensitive areas identified in an ARA cannot be avoided, the project must proceed to Phase I Identification Study.